Walsh Family History

 - Elder children were baptized before available records were kept.
 The death record of Lawrence Welch of Hancock, New Hampshire cites his parents as Thomas Welch and Mary O Keefe.
 He died February 14, 1893 at age 77y 10m 15d.
 The 1889 history of Hancock, New Hampshire mentions a sister of Lawrence Welch named Anna Welch Cudihee, deceased wife of James Cudihee, who died there in the 1860s.

 - The name of Bridget Walsh, wife of John Broderick, and perhaps the eldest of the children, should be included here.
 Her connection to the family is mentioned in family lore as a sister of Mary (Walsh) Nash.
-Her connection to the family is also suggested from immigration records, where members of her family apparently arrived (on multiple occasions) with members of the family of Anastatia (Walsh) Cuddihee.
+Her connection to the family is also suggested from immigration records, where members of her family apparently arrived (on different occasions) with members of the family of Anastatia (Walsh) Cuddihee.
 The name of Anastatia (Anty) Walsh also appears as a sponsor at the baptism of Bridget Walsh's 2nd child.

 - John Walsh, child of Thomas Walsh and Mary Keeffe, dated May 7, 1824 in Ballentiskin, Ballyhale RC parish.
 Sponsors were James Delahunty and Mary Dalton.